1948 Democratic National Convention: Balloting

-Vice Presidential nomination
+Vice presidential nomination

 Various Democratic Party leaders had promoted candidates for the vice presidential nomination, including Alben W. Barkley and Wilson W. Wyatt of Kentucky, William Preston Lane Jr. and Millard Tydings of Maryland, Oscar R. Ewing of Iowa, James Roosevelt of California, and Joseph C. O'Mahoney of Wyoming.
+A group of women delegates also made an unsuccessful effort to put forward former first lady Eleanor Roosevelt as a candidate.

 In addition, Truman tried to interest William O. Douglas in the nomination, but Douglas declined.
 During the convention, Barkley's keynote speech won over the delegates, and when it became clear Barkley had more than enough support to win the nomination, Truman agreed to accept him as his running mate.